AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 The RTP header Marker bit MUST be set equal to 0 if the packet is not the last packet of the temporal unit, it SHOULD be set equal to 1 otherwise.

-**Note:** It is possible for a receiver to receive the last packet of a temporal unit with the marker bit set to 0.
+**Note:** It is possible for a receiver to receive the last packet of a temporal unit with the marker bit set equal to 0.

 ### 4.3  Dependency Descriptor RTP Header Extension